 Framebuilder Supply was founded in 2014 as a collaboration between Mike Cobb (L) and Tony Tapay (R).
 Tony's background includes industrial design, framebuilding, and teaching at the United Bicycle Institute.
 Mike has done product design with Rivendell, Xtracycle, Yuba, Metrofiets, Ruckus, and TiCycles.
 Even with 40 years of bike industry experience between them, Mike and Tony were still hungry to learn more every day and create their own niche in the always evolving bicycle landscape.
 And thus Framebuilder Supply was born!

 Framebuilder Supply is based in Portland, Oregon where we have access to a wealth of experienced and influential custom bicycle frame builders, many of whom we've known as friends, associates, and co-workers for years.
 It was through conversations with this de facto focus group that we discovered a desire for a streamlined selection of bicycle frame building offerings from a nimble supplier, able to respond to the needs of small-scale frame builders who are pursuing new as well as newly rediscovered genres, all available on a state-of-the-art mobile-optimized website.
 This was the inspiration for Framebuilder Supply.

-With Framebuilder Supply up and running, Mike moved on, as was the plan, to spend more time on adventures on two wheels.
-Tony is now head chef and bottle washer and trying his best to deal with all the supply issues we're experiencing these days.
+With Framebuilder Supply on solid footing, Mike has moved on, as was the plan, to spend more time on adventures on two wheels.
+Tony is now head chef and bottle washer and trying his best to balance work, family, and, of course, all things bike.

 Thanks from Framebuilder Supply!